Bulk viscosity in strong and electroweak matter: Introduction

 \section{Introduction}

-Various high-energy experiments at the Super Proton Synchrotron (SPS) at CERN, the Relativistic Heavy Ion Collider (RHIC) at BNL and the Large Hadron Collider (LHC) at CERN have collected unambiguous evidences for strongly-correlated viscous QCD matter; quark-gluon plasma (QGP), a colorless state of partonic matter \cite{Tawfik:2000mw,Heinz:2000ba,Gyulassy:2004zy,Heinz:2011kt,Adamczyk:2013dal,Ryu:2017qzn,Bzdak:2019pkr}.
-The discovery of the new state of QCD matter in 1999, namely QGP, is to be credited to SPS, at CERN \cite{Tawfik:2000mw,Heinz:2000ba}.
-The RHIC discovery announced in 2004 was about a highly viscous QGP \cite{Gyulassy:2004zy}.
-LHC \cite{Heinz:2011kt,Ryu:2017qzn} did confirm SPS and RHIC discoveries which was also strenthened by BES, at RHIC \cite{Adamczyk:2013dal,Bzdak:2019pkr}.
-For perturbative gauge QCD, it was suggested that the shear viscosity normalized to entropy density is very close to the lower bound predicted by Anti-de Sitter/Conformal Field Theory (AdS/CFT) \cite{Kovtun:2004de}.
-The non-perturbative estimations for the viscous properties date back to 2007 and have highlighted an unambiguous temperature dependence \cite{Sakai:2007cm}.
+Various high--energy experiments, for instance, at the Super Proton Synchrotron (SPS) at CERN, at the Relativistic Heavy Ion Collider (RHIC) at BNL and at the Large Hadron Collider (LHC) at CERN have collected unambiguous evidences for the strongly--correlated viscous quantum choromodynamic (QCD) matter; the quark--gluon plasma (QGP), the colorless state of partonic matter \cite{SHURYAK198071,Gyulassy:2004zy,Heinz:2011kt,Adamczyk:2013dal,Ryu:2017qzn,Bzdak:2019pkr}.
+The discovery of the new state of QCD matter, the QGP, in 1999 could be credited to SPS, at CERN \cite{Tawfik:2000mw,Heinz:2000ba}.
+The RHIC discovery announced in 2004 was about a highly viscous property of the QGP \cite{Gyulassy:2004zy}.
+The LHC did confirm both SPS and RHIC discovery \cite{Heinz:2011kt,Ryu:2017qzn}, which was also strenthened by the beam energy scan (BES) programm at RHIC \cite{Adamczyk:2013dal,Bzdak:2019pkr}.

+For perturbative gauge QCD, it was suggested that the shear viscosity normalized to the entropy density is very close to the lower bound predicted by Anti--de Sitter/Conformal Field Theory (AdS/CFT) \cite{Kovtun:2004de}.
+The non--perturbative estimations for the viscous properties date back to 2007 and have been found to highlight an unambiguous temperature dependence \cite{Sakai:2007cm,PhysRevD.98.054515}.
 In all these studies, the range of temperature is limited to a few times the QCD scale or the critical temperature.
-The present manuscript introduces bulk viscosity at temperatures ($T$) ranging from a few MeV up to TeV or at energy density ($\rho$) up to $10^{16}~$GeV/fm$^3$, for which astrophysical and cosmological implications are very likely.
-A direct implication on nuclear collisions is also obvious.
+The present manuscript introduces bulk viscosity at temperatures ($T$) ranging from a few MeV up to TeV or at energy density ($\rho$) up to $10^{16}~$GeV/fm$^3$ including all known elementary particles from quarks to Higgs bosons, for which astrophysical and cosmological implications are very likely.
+The direct implication on nuclear collisions is also obvious.